Mediatek-Cloud/mcs-resources/content/zh-CN/7681_firmware_update/README.md

 If you cannot see your device on "Add Device" page, the reason might be

 - 7681 Check points (using command line tool)

-	a.
-Firmware is out-dated.
+	a. __Firmware is out-dated__.
 Please check if you can see Mac address using `AT#MacAddr`.
 If yes, then it's updated.

-	b.
-7681 has been connected to another Wifi AP.
-If you cannot see  "SM=1", but keep seeing "SM=2", then it's already connected to another Wifi AP.
+	b. __7681 has been connected to another Wifi AP__.
+If you cannot see  "SM=1", but keep seeing __"SM=2"__, then it's already connected to another Wifi AP.
 Please use `AT#Default` to reset.

 - Mobile APK

-	a.
-APK is out-dated.
+	a. __APK is out-dated__.
 Please install the latest apk as attached.

-	b.
-Smart Connection hasn't been established.
+	b. __Smart Connection hasn't been established__.
 As **step 5.** mentioned, it's possible to see "No result" for the first time.
 Ideally process should be that after you click on "Smart Connection", the 7681 is scanned, and the terminal should show some info about connected to the Wifi AP with SSID & given IP Address.
 At this time, if you refresh again, the device should show on the list.
 And after this first connection, you should be able to quickly see devices next time when you enter "Add Device" page.

 Others

 - Refreshing.
-It's recommended to refresh multiple times if you could not find
+It's recommended to refresh multiple times if you could not find any.
 - `AT#Default`: Reset 7681 to default status, without Wifi binding.
 7681s that already connected with other Wifi AP could not be scanned by other Smart Connection.
 It's required to use `AT#Default` to reset 7681, so that it could be smart connected by MCS App.